junglechief87/Sonic-Mania-Randomizer-Custom-Game-Maker/README.md

 Get A Load of This!!!!! - HaHaHa!!!
 Let's see if you can make it through this Sonic!

 Random Game - Once all settings are set click the Random Game button.
 If you change settings after clicking the button please do so again.
 The application doesn't write the necessary values to memory until this button is clicked.
 The random game uses a random seed.
 If you don't supply a random seed, a number between 1 and 999999999, then the application will auto generate one and place it in the seed number box.
 The seed allows for games with the same number and options to have identical results, this lets games be shared for things like races.
+If you would like a new seed then earse what is in the random game text box and a new one will genreate when random game is clicked again. *Note: This writes random game setting to RAM, you do not want to click the 'Write Custom Game to RAM' after this, that will overwrite your random game.

 Custom Game
 =======================================================================================================